Response Transformation: When and How?

 After transforming

-It is important to remember that the response transformation will change the entire subsequent analysis.
-In particular the dose-response relationship will change, so if, for example, a 4PL was a good fit to the data before the transformation, that may no longer be the case after the transformation.
+It is important to remember that transforming the response changes the entire subsequent analysis.
+The dose–response relationship may change, meaning that a model which previously fit well may no longer be appropriate.

 About the Author